muqsit-azeem/pomdp-explainable-strategies/README.md

 - **Directory:** `benchmarks/`
 - **Description:** Contains benchmarks and scripts for quantitative analysis, focusing on general cases with a cutoff strategy.
 - **Generated Files:**
-  - FSCs and DT-FSCs for each benchmark.
+  - FSCs (Tabular format) and DT-FSCs for each benchmark.

 ### 2. **Heart Disease Case Study**
 - **Directory:** `paper-case-study-heart/`